echo-chamber0/deployment-engine/docs/DEPLOYMENT_GUIDE.md

 ### Required IAM Roles

-Your Google Cloud user account must have these roles assigned on the GCP project:
+Your Google Cloud user account must have at least these roles assigned on the GCP project to deploy solution from Marketplace:

 | Role | Purpose |
 |------|---------|